uctpythonmlgroup/Intro_to_python/README.md

-# Intro_to_python
+# Introduction to python

-This repository contains some fo the code that was written during our weekly meeting
+This repository contains some of the code that was written during our weekly meetings Nothing machine learningy yet... just getting comfortable with python

 Feel free to add/ change anything! :)